Eda Station (Kanagawa): Lines

 Eda Station is served by the Tōkyū Den-en-toshi Line from Shibuya in Tokyo to Chūō-rinkan in Kanagawa Prefecture.
 It is 19.3 kilometers from the terminus of the line at Shibuya.

 Station layout

-Then station consists of two elevated island platforms serving four tracks.
+The station consists of two elevated island platforms serving four tracks.
 Two tracks are normally reserved for the through passage of express trains.
 The platforms are connected to the station building by underpasses.

 Platforms

 History

 Eda Station was opened on April 1, 1966.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 37,417 passengers daily.

 The passenger figures for previous years are as shown below.